Extraterrestrial resources

 The Moon becomes the gateway to the solar system

 Lunar mining facilities begin to continuously produce propellant, metals and building materials on a usable scale.
 This paves the way for a lunar base that is a self-supporting manufacturing facility for beyond-Earth space exploration.
+At the same time, lunar orbiting facilities such as space stations become key hubs in the networks of travel, manufacturing and tourism.
+Much of this is enabled by a lunar communication network and formal lunar governance and policy developed by international diplomacy.

 Near-Earth asteroids are a more distant potential source of precious metals, ores and ices.
 But the huge cost of such missions is a significant stumbling block.